Malaysia to review plans for 5G network - PM Anwar | Politics

 - Malaysia

+The government will also revise and improve the 2023 budget tabled in October, Anwar said.
+The budget was presented in parliament by the previous government, but was not passed due to the general election.
+Anwar also said his government will not roll back certain decisions made by the previous administration, but he did not identify them.

-Anwar was appointed premier by the king last month, after a general election resulted in an unprecedented hung parliament.
+Anwar was appointed premier by the king last month, after the election resulted in an unprecedented hung parliament.
 Anwar's bloc did not win a simple majority but he formed a coalition government with the help of other political blocs.
+On Friday, he named his cabinet, which includes an ally accused of graft as his deputy.

+Ahmad Zahid Hamidi, a co-deputy premier, is on trial over 47 charges of bribery, money laundering and criminal breach of trust.
+He has pleaded not guilty.
+Anwar said he would not compromise on his pledge to fight corruption despite Ahmad Zahid's appointment.

+"I trust my cabinet team is determined to ensure we follow strict rules and the principles of good governance," he said, adding that previous systems "allowed leaders to steal".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)